 Dive headfirst into the beautiful, quirky world of the Pacific Northwest.
-From the mountains to the sea with countless forests in-between, this will surely be a summer adventure for the memory books.
+From the mountains to the sea with countless forests in-between, this will surely be teen summer adventure for the memory books, where you will explore the best-kept secrets of the USA.

 In Seattle, dive into the coffee culture at the first Starbucks at Pike Place Market, visit the Troll Under the Bridge in Fremont, and learn about the unique Scandinavia and Japanese influence on the city.
 Head south to Portland, one of America’s quirkiest cities, and dive head-first into the culinary scene of food trucks and Voodoo Donuts.
 After discovering how to “keep Portland weird,” we’ll hit the road for some of Oregon’s best national parks.
 Try your hand at summer skiing* at Mt.
 Hood before stepping foot at Crater Lake National Park where you’ll take in the stunning views shaped by a sleeping volcano.